|

 HURLEY:

-Possibly an abbreviated form of the Irish surname Herlihy, itself a
+Possibly a contracted form of the Irish surname Herlihy, a

-form of Gaelic Ó hIarfhlatha "descendant of Iarfhlaith."
+form of Gaelic Ó hIarfhlatha "descendant of Iarfhlaith,"

-If so, the name means "lord of the west."
+hence "lord of the west."

 IARFHLAITH: